-Batresh noticed from the way Bob spoke to Denny, the way his eyes lingered on the young man’s skin that he was attracted to him.
+From the way Bob spoke to Denny, the way his eyes lingered on the young man’s skin Batresh knew he was attracted to Denny.

 Denny smiled and shook his hand.
-But then, he turned back around, looking at the heavy man who stepped onto a podium in front of them.
+But turned back around, watching a heavy man step onto a podium in front of them.

 Thomas Beckham had worked with some of the most famous choruses in the United States.
-He recently came from working with Robert Shaw.
-He was excited about this high-profile project.
-He was the first conductor of the St. Louis Symphony Chorus.
+Tonight, was the first rehearsal of the St. Louis Symphony Chorus.

-He looked over the chorus with curiosity.
+He looked over the chorus.
 He spoke softly.

 Batresh could feel his spirit -- compassionate. …a good environment for Denny, she thought.